under-the-oaks/ColdCase-Documentation/Writerside/topics/Server-Installation.md

 # Server Installation

-This document provides step-by-step instructions for installing and running the COLD CASE Game Server, which is hosted on GitHub.
-It covers the prerequisites, installation steps, running the server locally, and deployment considerations.
+This document provides step-by-step instructions for installing and running the COLD CASE Game Server.
+It covers the prerequisites, installation steps and running the server locally.

 ## Prerequisites